Peer Instructor Information

 We have a single selection process for both new and returning peer instructors.

-- Complete the electronic application by Sunday, February 17.
-The application link will be e-mailed to your Radford e-mail account, and can be accessed here as well.
+- The electronic application was due by Sunday, February 17.
+The application link was e-mailed to your Radford e-mail account, and can be accessed here as well.

 - FYI: The application requires a resume and three short essays of 250 words each.